 Steps:

-The 5GMS Application Service Provider requests the SRF the provisioning a split management session.
+The 5GMS Application Service Provider requests the AF and consequently SRF the provisioning a split management session.

 The split management session is announced to the Application as part of the Service Access Information.

 The 5GMS-Aware application requests a split of the client media functions from the SRC.